 For versions of Excel: Excel for Office 365, Excel for Office 365 for Mac, Excel 2016, Excel 2016 for Mac, Excel 2013, Excel 2011 for Mac, Excel 2010, Excel 2008 for Mac, Excel 2007

-Net Present Value is one of the core evaluation methods utilized in corporate finance for capital budgeting.
+Net Present Value is one of the core evaluation methods utilized in corporate finance for capital budgeting; used to determine the value of future cash flows.
 It is a robust method to determine whether a project will exceed a rate of return and add value to a firm.
-In general, NPV yields a single cash value in terms of "today's" dollars from a stream of cash flows that will occur in the future.
-AN NPV of $0 indicates that the stream of cash flows is earning exactly the cost of capital, while postive NPV indicates earning in excess of the cost of capital.
+In general, NPV yields a single cash value in terms of "today's" dollars from a stream of cash flows that will occur in the future based on an interest rate that can be earned in lieu of investing in the project.
+This interest rate is known as the cost of capial.
+An NPV of $0 indicates that the stream of cash flows is earning exactly the cost of capital, while postive NPV indicates earning in excess of the cost of capital.
 It may go without saying that that negative NPV streams should be avoided.
 All things equal, a higher NPV project is "better" than a lower one.

 Many projects require additional investment in subsquent periods causing negative net cash flows.
 When this occurs there is actually more than one IRR making this an unreliable measurement to evaluate projects with.